sdw-online/postgres-dwh/dwh_pipelines/dwh_approach.md

 ## Layers

+Here are the different layers that make up the proposed data warehouse solution in Postgres:

 * Raw layer - for storing source data in its original state
 * Staging layer - for cleaning and framing raw data in a suitable format for pre-computing
 * Semantic layer - for pre-computing staged data with business logic to create single version of truth
-* Data warehouse layer - for exposing single version of truth to downstream users as the DWH
+* Data warehouse layer - for displaying the single version of truth in a unified manner to the downstream users
 * Governance layer - for establishing processes, practices and policies for managing the DWH's data
 * Orchestration layer - for scheduling and managing pipeline tasks and their dependencies